rurban/libu8ident/README.md

 Because the size and run-time varies wildly between all the possible and needed options, and this is in the hot path of a parser.

-A shared library needs to provide all the options at run=time, i.e. empty configure options.
+A shared library needs to provide all the options at run-time, i.e. empty configure options.

 Build dependencies: ronn (`dnf install rubygem-ronn-ng`)